Nolan Jones Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks third in MLB.
+- The Braves pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.85 team ERA that ranks eighth across all league pitching staffs.
+- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.81).

-- The Braves rank 13th in baseball in home runs given up (74 total, 1.1 per game).
+- The Braves rank 12th in baseball in home runs allowed (74 total, 1.1 per game).

-- Shuster makes the start for the Braves, his eighth of the season.
-He is 3-2 with a 5.05 ERA and 21 strikeouts in 35 2/3 innings pitched.
+- Elder (4-1) gets the starting nod for the Braves in his 14th start of the season.
+He has a 2.69 ERA in 77 2/3 innings pitched, with 65 strikeouts.

-- The left-hander's last appearance came on Saturday against the Washington Nationals, when he went five innings, surrendering three earned runs while giving up eight hits.
+- The right-hander's most recent time out was on Sunday against the Washington Nationals, when he tossed 5 1/3 innings, surrendering five earned runs while allowing eight hits.

-- The 24-year-old has amassed a 5.05 ERA and 5.3 strikeouts per nine innings across seven games this season, while giving up a batting average of .231 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.